ttu/ttu.github.io/_posts/2025-2-11-trunk-based-development-with-continuous-deployments.md

 ![Git flow](https://miro.medium.com/v2/resize:fit:1400/format:webp/1*hmZzuG8oU7fqsnpfTgKDUw.png){: width="600" }

-Git Flow
+_Git Flow_ (original source of image is unknown)

 ![GitHub flow](https://miro.medium.com/v2/resize:fit:1400/format:webp/1*bvubr15Z_l3UknX1w8Mx1A.png){: width="600" }

-GitHub Flow
+_GitHub Flow_ (original source of image is unknown)

 <br/>
 Which flow is correct also depends on the use case of the application.

-If you have planned releases and need to support multiple versions, you might need release branches (Git flow, Github flow with release branches).
+If you have planned releases or need to support multiple versions, you need release branches (Git flow, Github flow with release branches).
 If you don't have planned releases, you can use GitHub flow or TBD.

-If you have an extremely demanding quality requirements, you might need to use uat and staging environments.
+If you have an extremely demanding quality requirements, you might need to use UAT and staging environments before releasing to production.

 * Release and support branches
   * Release branches